dornkholland/as_a_user_i/README.md

 # as a user, i...
-To see the production website, check out our live deployed link: [as-a-user-i.dornk.top](https://as-a-user-i.dornk.top)
+To see the production website, check out our live deployed link: [as-a-user-i.dornk.top](https://as-a-user-i.dornk.top) This application is deployed on a digital ocean droplet using dokku.

 # General Description